Implementing Asyncio for Concurrent Batch Ingestion Permalink to this section

 class AsyncBatchIngestor:

-# Continued from above — constructor and __aenter__/__aexit__ omitted for brevity.
+# Continued — constructor and __aenter__/__aexit__ omitted for brevity.

 async def fetch_feed_batch(self, urls: List[str]) -> List[Dict[str, Any]]: